Collection

 Follow us on Instagram, Facebook, Linkedin or via newsletter (sign up at the bottom of the page).

-The overall renovation in 2024/25 will preserve and protect the enchanting 120-year-old villa with one of the most important private collections of French Impressionism in Europe and the publicly accessible park.
-In addition to the structural renovation, the foundation Langmatt must now raise CHF 40 million for its endowment fund, providing the necessary interest rates for the long-term future of the museum’s operation.
-To this end, the Foundation, together with Christie's, will auction one to three paintings in November 2023.
+The aim of the overall renovation in 2024/25 is to preserve and protect the enchanting 120-year-old villa with one of the most important private collections of French Impressionism in Europe and the publicly accessible park.
+In addition to the structural refurbishment, the foundation has undertaken to secure future operating costs through the capital gains from the sale of three paintings.
+With the released capital of around CHF 40 million, the foundation can generate sufficient annual income to make the necessary contribution to operating costs in the future.

 A cinematic short portrait